olababsmichael/Amazon-Product-Review-Analysis/README.md

 ##  Conclusion

-This analysis highlighted the power of Excel in generating business-ready insights.
+This analysis highlighted the power of Excel in generating business ready insights.
 From identifying top products to understanding how pricing impacts engagement and revenue — **even a simple dataset can unlock major growth strategies** when explored correctly.

 ---